 Magic Pie hub motor:

 The magic pies are heavy and robust and make an OK candidate hub motors for hot rodding.
 Do not buy the magic pie with the controller built into the motor if you want to hot rod.
 Hub motors with internal controllers are terrible candidates for hot rods.
-Even a small amount of heat will be trapped inside, but they work well at the stock recommended power levels.
+Even a small amount of heat will be trapped inside, but the integral controllers work well at the stock recommended power levels.

 Bionx Hub Motors -